forus-labs/forui/CONTRIBUTING.md

 ### Avoid translucent colors

 Translucent colors may not render as expected on different backgrounds.
 They are usually used as disabled and hovered states.
-Instead, `FColorScheme.disable` functions to generate colors for hover and disabled states respectively.
+Instead, use the `FColorScheme.disable` and `FColorScheme.hover` functions to generate colors for disabled and hovered states respectively.

 Alternatively, use alpha-blending to generate an equivalent solid color.